 We do not accept written recommendations in conjunction with the application, but you may specify individuals who can provide references for your research project if required.

-SLS employees who will be taking part in a research or outline project should enclose a letter from their sector/function manager stating that leave can be granted.
+SLS employees who will be taking part in a research or outline project should provide a statement from their manager stating that leave can be granted.